Monday: General Session 1

-Mike Errity, moderator, is vice president for IBM Business Continuity and Resiliency Services.
+Michael Puldy, moderator,is the service and solution executive for IBM Business Continuity and Resiliency Services North America.
 Panel members: Dr. Larry Ponemon, chairman and founder of the Ponemon Institute, and Pat Corcoran, global business development executive for IBM Business Continuity and Resiliency Services.
 Deborah Orr, Forbes Insights Analyst.

 Tuesday: General Session 6